Author

 Christopher Boan writes for BetMaryland.com and has been covering sports and sports betting for more than seven years, with experience at ArizonaSports.com, the Tucson Weekly and the Green Valley News.2021-08-02

-Any thoughts of Baltimore Orioles World Series odds as a viable wager are starting to fade.
-The team has started 11-18 and if the trend continues, the team might start to trade assets for future considerations.
-With that in mind, BetMaryland.com developed exclusive odds on the chances that the Os will trade All-Star outfielder Cedric Mullins this season.
+Any thoughts of Baltimore Orioles World Series odds as a viable wager have faded this summer.
+The team has started 47-58 and will trade assets for future considerations this week ahead of the July 31 trade deadline.
+With that in mind, BetMaryland.com developed exclusive odds on the chances that the Os will trade All-Star outfielder Cedric Mullins.

 Team | Odds | Percent Chance |

-Baltimore stands 11-18 with one game left in April before the calendar turns to May.
+Baltimore stands 47-58 with four games left in July before the calendar turns to August.
 See our story about worst Baltimore Orioles starts since 2000 for a look at possible outcomes for this team.

-What will general manager Mike Elias do if Baltimore does not turn things around soon?
+What will general manager Mike Elias do this week?

 Bookmark BetMaryland for more MLB insights and the best Maryland sportsbook promos available.